curran/phd/proposal/presentation/slides/overview.md

 ## Overview

- * Value in visualizing Public Data
+ * Value in visualizing many data sets together
  * Difficult to realize due to heterogeneity of:
-   * formats, protocols, level of detail, terminology
+   * formats, protocols, level of detail, identifiers
  * Possible to model most data sets as data cubes
  * Contribution: "Universal Data Cube" framework
    * novel data structures and algorithms